Slesa/launchy/trunk/Launchy_VC7/ReadMe.txt

+Where I've left off:
+ Working on getting the displayed strings to be correct in the dropdown.
+The short name should have the extension and the long name should be the last 50 chars of the path but without the filename.

 Changes since 0.9.6:
 .
 Brought back in the association code
 .
 Fixed a no icon bug (looked up icon on c: rather than find the windows drive)